abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/overview.md

-# Authentification overview
+# Authentication Overview

-## Configuration file
+## Configuration File

-The authentification configuration is set in the `od.config` file.
-In this chapter you will need to update the `od.config` configuration file.
+The authentication configuration is set in the `od.config` file.
+This chapter requires you to update the `od.config` configuration file.
-This update differs depending on the configuration docker mode or kubernetes mode.
+The update procedure differs depending on whether you are running in Docker mode or Kubernetes mode.

 Read the
-[Update your configuration file and apply the new configuration file](../configure/updateconfiguration.md) section to make change in `od.config` file for kubernetes cluster.
+[Update your configuration file and apply the new configuration file](../configure/updateconfiguration.md) section to learn how to apply changes to the `od.config` file in a Kubernetes cluster.

-## The dictionary authmanagers
+## The authmanagers Dictionary

-The authmanagers is defined as a dictionary object :
+The `authmanagers` object is defined as a dictionary:

 ```
 authmanagers: {